-Our common stock has been approved for listing on The NASDAQ Global Market under the trading symbol "KMPH."
+We have applied for listing of our common stock on The NASDAQ Global Market under the trading symbol "KMPH."

 SHARES ELIGIBLE FOR FUTURE SALE

 Prior to this offering, no public market existed for our common stock.
 Future sales of shares of our common stock in the public market after this offering, or the perception that these sales could occur, could adversely affect prevailing market prices for our common stock and could impair our future ability to raise equity capital.